lookie27/jekyll-now/_posts/2020-11-05-Getting-started-with-Alloy.md

 Now we need to add some fields to the signature

-Remeber we have three properties that we want to represent:
+We have four properties that we want to represent for both the skink and app:
 * WaterValve
 * DrainValve
 * WaterSensorTriggered
 * InternetWorking

-and an additional one for sing
+and an additional one for skink
 * WaterLevel

 Both Valves can have a value of open or closed and the Sensor can have a value of true or false.
-And let Water Level have a value of {Empty, Filling, Full, OF}
+Water Level will have a value of {Empty, Filling, Full, OF}

 We can define the types by creating some enums
 ```